MUSC1999 Independent Study is designed to provide a unique learning experience not achievable by ordinary course work.

 Procedure to start an independent study

-When you have a clear idea of the topic you would like to study in greater detail, or the creative project you intend to pursue, you should find a faculty sponsor who can supervise your work.
-Typically, you need to contact the faculty sponsor and agree on the independent study before the final day of classes of the semester preceding the one in which you intend to take the independent study.
-Before approval, the potential sponsor may ask you to meet in person to discuss the topic and the expectations.
-When you and your faculty sponsor have decided upon the topic and terms of your independent study, please communicate this by e-mail to the Undergraduate Chair and the Undergraduate Coordinator, no later than the end of the reading period of the semester preceding the one in which you will take the independent study.
+Students seeking registration in an independent study will need to contact a faculty sponsor to agree to supervise the independent study before the final day of classes of the semester preceding registration in MUSC1999.
+Coordination is key.
+Before approval, the potential supervisor may ask to meet in person to discuss the topic and the expectations.
+When you and your faculty sponsor have decided upon the topic and terms of your independent study, please communicate this by e-mail to the Undergraduate Chair and the Undergraduate Coordinator, no later than the end of the reading period of the semester preceding the one in which you will register for the independent study.